andrewauclair/ModernDocking/Writerside/topics/Menu-Items.md

 DockableMenuItem
     Displays a single dockable.
 Shows a checkmark if the dockable is docked.
 If the dockable is not docked, docks it, if it is docked, it displays it.

+show images for these from the example project.